Flettner rotor: Rotor airplanes

-Some flying machines have been built which use the Magnus effect to create lift with a rotating cylinder at the front of a wing, allowing flight at lower horizontal speeds.
+Some flying machines have been built which use the Magnus effect to create lift with a rotating cylinder at the front of a wing, enabling flight at lower horizontal speeds.

-An early attempt to use the Magnus effect for a heavier-than-air aircraft was made in 1910 by a US member of Congress, Butler Ames of Massachusetts.
+An early attempt to use the Magnus effect for a heavier-than-air aircraft was made in 1908 by a US member of Congress, Butler Ames of Massachusetts.

 A later example was the Plymouth A-A-2004 in the early 1930s, built by three inventors in New York state.

 French designer Jean de Chappedelaine developed his Aérogyre at much the same time.
 A prototype, based on a modified Caudron C.270 Luciole, was flown in 1934 with the wing rotor stationary.
 It crashed on its next flight, but whether the wing was rotating during that flight is unknown.

 Similar devices

 The Flettner rotor inspired Sigurd Johannes Savonius to invent a spinning ventilation device after a collaboration between the two inventors.
 Anton Flettner's company Flettner Ventilator Limited acquired Savonius' patent and still sells them in the United Kingdom.
 The devices are often referred to as "Flettner ventilators" even though the mechanism more closely resembles a Savonius wind turbine, which was a 1924 invention that resulted from the same collaboration.